serenity-js/serenity-js/README.md

 If you'd like to chat with fellow users of Serenity/JS, join us on [Gitter Chat](https://gitter.im/serenity-js/Lobby).

+And if Serenity/JS has made your life a little bit easier, please consider [sponsoring its ongoing development](https://github.com/sponsors/jan-molak) 🙇

 ## Friends of Serenity/JS

 Serenity/JS is continuously delivered to you thanks to: